pyOpenSci/software-peer-review/how-to/editors-guide.md

 In some cases, the reviewers get busy and stop responding to the issue.
 If a reviewer hasn't responded to a direct ping `@reviewer-user-name` on the issue, try to email them (if an email is available).
 If email doesn't work and they haven't responded in over a month, do the following:

 1. If they have already submitted a review, you can move the review forward by making sure the review comments were addressed by the author yourself.
-2. If the reviewer has not yet submitted a review in the issue, leave a note on the review that you will look for a new reviewer.
+2. If the reviewer has not yet submitted a review on the issue, leave a note on the review that you will look for a new reviewer.
 When you find a new reviewer, replace the old reviewer's name with the new reviewer's name in the YAML at the top of the issue.

 In some cases, you may be able to find an editor or reviewers in the pyOpenSci Slack community that can help move the review forward.